Skip to main content

 Durations

-Every duration written in v2 is milliseconds.
+Every duration written in the simplified format is milliseconds.
 Format converters translate to and from the internal second-based fields automatically:

 that: The chart is visible